iZucked/Matrix-Rain-An-Image/README.md

 # Matrix-Rain-An-Image
-This project implements the classic Matrix digial rain effect to build up an image provided
+This project implements the classic Matrix digial rain effect in python with pygame to build up an image provided